steven-critelli/to-do-app/README.md

 A simple To Do list app with sorting functionality and prioritization of tasks via color indication.

 Double click an item to check it from the list, and mouse over the right end of a list item to highlight the "close" button.
-Click and drag to sort items in preferred list setting.

 Priority settings: Set priority (default color), important (orange), very important (red)